 Want to find out more?

-Our open days are an excellent way to explore the city and the University, as well as meet our staff and students.
-If you would like to find out more about the School but you can't attend one of our open events visit our Virtual Open Day.
+Our open days are an excellent way to explore the city and the University, as well as to meet our staff and students.
+If you would like to find out more about the School but can't attend one of our open events, visit our Virtual Open Day.

-To see what our current students are up to and keep up-to-date with the latest news, take a look at our newsletter, The Verdict
+To see what our current students are up to and to keep up to date with the latest news, visit our news and events page.